orangevalley/gtm_e-commerce/README.md

 Google Tag Manager E-Commerce code
 ============
 Implementation guide for proper Google Tag Manager E-Commerce code.
-In advance of implementing the Google Tag Manager E-Commerce code you should check if 1. the [Google Tag Manager container code](https://github.com/orangevalley/GTM_standard) is working properly 2. you have received an instruction document from you Orangevalley point of contact regarding the preferred parameter values.
+In advance of implementing the Google Tag Manager E-Commerce code you should check if 1. the [Google Tag Manager container code](https://github.com/orangevalley/GTM_standard) is working properly and 2. you have received an instruction document from you Orangevalley point of contact regarding the preferred parameter values.
 When referred to Google Tag Manager E-Commerce code you should use the script within [GTM_eCommerceScript.js](https://github.com/orangevalley/GTM_e-commerce/blob/master/GTM_eCommerceScript.js).

 ## Background
 Google Tag Manager is a free tool that eliminates tedious code-editing tasks for your website.
 For tracking E-Commerce transactions the Google Tag Manager needs to be able to use the proper transactional data.
 This is done by using the Data Layer.